Your best recruiter just sourced 50 candidates in 4 hours. It used to take her 2 days.

 It's about workflow design.
 Most teams try to automate their current broken process.
 That doesn't work.

-The companies winning in 2026?
-They didn't add AI to their workflow.
+The companies winning in 2026 didn't add AI to their workflow.
 They redesigned their workflow for AI.

-Learn more about offshore recruitment sourcing or explore full RPO models that handle this end-to-end.
+Explore offshore candidate sourcing or full RPO models that handle this end-to-end.